 New Mexico courts are not allowed to discriminate on child custody, visitation, or other issues on the basis of gender, sexual orientation, or sexual identity.
 Still, same-sex couples sometimes face a different family dynamic than other couples.

-One of the tricky and annoying aspects of divorce for a same-sex couple is the fact that many court forms involving child custody, parenting time, and child support use the terms “mother” and “father” to refer to spouses with a child.
+One of the tricky and annoying aspects of divorce for a same-sex couple is that many court forms involving child custody, parenting time, and child support use the terms “mother” and “father” to refer to spouses with a child.
 A New Mexico family law attorney will help you navigate any tricky terms or phrases used in cases involving children and will advocate on your behalf.
 In all other aspects, however, New Mexico judges treat same-sex divorces the same way as any other divorce.